front-end-intermediate/5-express/readme.md

 ## ExpressJS

-[Express](https://expressjs.com/) is a server-side or "back-end" framework for building web applications on Node.js.
+[Express](https://expressjs.com/) is a [popular](https://2018.stateofjs.com/back-end-frameworks/overview/) server-side or "back-end" framework for building web applications on Node.js.
 It simplifies the server creation process and uses JavaScript as the server-side language.

 Common web-development tasks are not directly supported by Node.
-Express allows you to add specific handling for different HTTP verbs (e.g. GET, POST, DELETE, etc.), separately handle requests at different URL paths ("routes"), serve static files, and use templates to dynamically create the server's response to the browser.
+Express allows you to add specific handling for different HTTP verbs (e.g. GET, POST, DELETE), separately handle requests at different URL paths ("routes"), serve static files, and dynamically create the server's response to the browser.

 Express has an [application generator](https://expressjs.com/en/starter/generator.html) (not unlike create-react-app), but we will not be using it today.

+### Aside: Express generator

 Demo the Express application generator.